 Table of Contents

-Monitoring the migration from MPLS to SD-WAN networks is one of the most common use cases for monitoring network performance.
+Monitoring SD-WAN migrations is one of the most common use cases for monitoring network performance.
 When taking on any new migration, it’s important to monitor network performance before, during, and after for complete network SD-WAN visibility.
-Keep reading to learn how to monitor SD-WAN migrations using Network Monitoring.

 This article is part of a series of articles about continuously monitoring SD-WAN networks before, during, and after migrations.
 The articles include: